boogalistick/birthdayapp/README.md

 e.g. ssh-keygen -b 2048 -t rsa -C "email@address"

-Take the 2 keys and place them in the keys directory(first create it: mkdir keys)
+Take the 2 keys and place them in the keys directory(first create it in the project root directory: mkdir keys)

 Then update in inputs.tf by using the .pub key